 - Super veteran (over 60)

-Two encouragement awards are made to the most improved scores from those who have not won another category and up to four trophies are made for the best OY Performances for the Moderate, Easy and Very Easy classes.
+Two encouragement awards are made to the most improved scores from those who have not won another category and up to six awards are made for the best OY Performances for the Moderate, Easy and Very Easy classes.